-- Debate evenings to complement the classes, with speakers including, for example, Members of the European Parliament, European civil servants, Justice and Home Affairs advisors, Member States, ambassadors from third countries to the EU and representatives from international organisations (notably UNHCR) and NGOs.
-In line with this year’s theme of European solidarity, the programme will deal with the consequences of Brexit on European citizens’ freedom of movement, the EU-Turkey agreement, the mandate of Frontex as European Border and Coast Guard Agency, the Global Migration Compact, the future of the Dublin system and the reform of the Blue Card Directive, the interception of migrants at sea and the role of international law.
+- Debate evenings to complement the classes, with speakers including, for example, Members of the European Parliament, European civil servants, Justice and Home Affairs advisors, Member States, ambassadors from third countries to the EU and representatives from international organisations (notably EMN) and NGOs.
+In line with this year’s theme of the 20 years after the Tampere conclusions, the programme will deal with From Tampere 20 to Tampere 2.0., towards a new programme (2020 – 24) for EU migration and asylum policies, the Migration, displacements and humanitarian aid, the European Agencies as the new institutional framework, the Fitness check on legal Migration, the Targeted Impact Assessment of the Commission proposal amending the return Directive.

 - A visit to the Red Star Line Museum

 An eventful journey in the footsteps of the emigrants.